clayne/SSEModdingGuide/README.md

 #### Assigning Custom Categories to Mods

-Mods can be assigned to any category (i.e. gameplay, immersion, bugfix, etc.) available in MO2.
+Mods can be assigned to any category (i.e., gameplay, immersion, bugfix, etc.) available in MO2.

 To assign a category to a mod: